Skip to main content

 0% VAT on Residential Solar

-Since April 2022, residential solar panel installations in the UK benefit from 0% VAT.
-This applies to the panels, inverter, battery storage, and installation labour.
-The zero-rate VAT is confirmed until at least March 2027, making now an excellent time to invest.
-For a system that might cost 8,000 pounds, this represents a saving of 1,600 pounds compared to the old 20% VAT rate.
+Since April 2022, residential solar installations benefit from 0% VAT on panels, inverter, battery and labour.
+Confirmed until at least March 2027.
+On an £8,000 system, that is a £1,600 saving compared to the old 20% rate.

 The Panels and Inverters We Install